scluzive-bastine/scluzive-bastine/README.md

 ## 🎮 Fun Facts

 When I’m not building or reading about system design:
-- 🎮 I’m probably gaming
+- 🎮 I’m probably gaming or binging anime
 - 🧩 I enjoy thinking in systems and breaking things down to first principles

 **⚡ Favorite Quote:**